COMP2150-24s1/level-design-assessment-charlieadam1903/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

 Instead of direct written instructions, the player is shown places for exploration and encouraged through sight lines and spatial proximity of objects to experiment and *play* with the new mechanics handed to them.
-Examples like the visual lures of the checkpoint behind the column in section two, the glimpse of the health box in the overhang part of the refuge space as Ellen descends the pass through platforms and underground, and the placement of the column within the staff room that is close enough for the player to unintentionally hit while instinctively beginning to 'mess around' with the toy
+Examples like the visual lures of the checkpoint behind the column in section two, the glimpse of the health box in the overhang part of the refuge space as Ellen descends the pass through platforms and underground, and the placement of the column within the staff room that is close enough for the player to unintentionally hit while instinctively beginning to 'mess around' with the toy.
+Areas like the centre of section two, where the drop-down underground is, hint at things to be discovered and mastered though exploration and developing their skills with the controls.
+Things like the moving platforms are explored in a variety of ways, as an elevator to previously unnoticed secrets (section 1, the key), as a way to cross large gaps (section 2, end of tunnel), and moving platforms as an interconnected system of movement to navigate (section 3 , first encounter).
+This continues to draw new, incidental connections for their use through the player's curiosity, and rewards the player for doing so with earlier gleaned knowledge of game mechanics (the pass-through health box introduction in section 1).

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?
 The dramatic curve mapped to the level is  married to the spatial narrative and design of the level, with the sense of freedom and playful exploration from section 1 deepening into the growing tension and complexity amidst the tight spaces and frustration of the more technical encounters.
 Section 1 uses a slow incline in intensity while remaining fairly light, before an upward spike of surprising gameplay from the elevator moving UP to the newly revealed key before going down the visible gap.
-The moving elevators encounter was designed to play with the tension between states of precarity and stability.
-Adding the stressor of timing through avoiding the spitter's projectiles
+Much of the drama, connected with exploration and challenge, is linked in the following two sections

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?
-One of the biggest challenges is agility and speed in what is designed to be a dexterous platform experience.
+One of the biggest challenges is agility and speed in what is designed to be a dexterous, fast-moving platform experience ( 4-5 minutes playtime based on the expectation of the player going for the speed approach)